-- 3. The "Dibond" sign to be attached to the perimeter fence, as depicted in Exhibit 4, shall extend along the subject property's entire frontage of NW 87th Avenue and NW 154th Street. - 4.
-The Administrative Official is authorized to grant unlimited extensions of six months each for the presence of the temporary signs authorized by this variance, upon the Applicant demonstrating that the Applicant is working diligently both to complete the development project and to complete the sale of all residential units in the development. - 5.
-Permanent entrance feature signage shall include only one such entrance feature sign per entrance to the development, and such entrance feature signs shall be located in the median of each vehicular entrance and shall be limited to a size of no more than 12 feet in height and five feet in width.
-Said entrance feature signage shall be approved by the Town through the administrative site plan approval process. - 6.
-Any existing temporary signage that does not conform to this variance approval shall be removed from the subject property no more than 14 calendar days after approval of any variance request approved herein, and any permits that may be needed for such removal shall be obtained, or said variance approval shall be null and void. - 7.
-The Applicant shall obtain any required permits for installation of any signage as approved herein.
-Where any Town of Miami Lakes permit is required for any work approved herein, said permit shall be obtained within 12 months of the date of approval of any such variance request. - 8.
-The hours of construction and associated noise shall comply with the Town of Miami Lakes Noise Ordinance No. 04-50.
+- 1. Permanent entrance feature signage shall include only one such entrance feature sign per entrance to the development, and such entrance feature signs shall be located in the median of each vehicular entrance and shall be limited to a size of no more than 12 feet in height and five feet in width.
+Said entrance feature signage shall be approved by the Town through the administrative site plan approval process. - The Applicant shall obtain any required permits for installation of any signage as approved herein.
+Where any Town of Miami Lakes permit is required for any work approved herein, said permit shall be obtained within 12 months of the date of approval of any such variance request.

+3. The hours of construction Lakes Noise Ordinance No. and associated 04-50. noise shall comply with the Town of Miami